vClausingLage/eezy/README.md

 ## Issues Beta API

-1. Temp and Dewpoint in °C but a decimal too hight (x / 10)
+1. Temp and Dewpoint in °C but a decimal too high (x / 10) 1.1 check unit conversion: 621 must evaluate 9999